felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/pulling-menu.md

 For more information about skus in the HubRise catalog, see [Skus](/developers/api/catalog-management/#skus).

+---

+**IMPORTANT NOTE:** Products without a ref code are not pushed to Just Eat.
+For more information, see [Why Are Some Products Not Exported](/apps/just-eat-flyt/faqs/products-not-exported/).

+---

 ### Product Tags

 The table below lists the tags that can be set on products.